mar10/nutree/docs/sphinx/ug_objects.rst

 - is hashable, so it can be added to the tree as ``node.data``
 - stores a reference to the original dict internally as ``node.data._dict``
-- allows readonly access to dict keys as shadow attributes, i.e.
+- allows readonly access to dict keys as forward-attributes, i.e.
   ``node.data._dict["name"]`` can be accessed as ``node.data.name``. |br|
-  If ``shadow_attrs=True`` is passed to the tree constructor, it can also be accessed as ``node.name``
+  If ``forward_attrs=True`` is passed to the tree constructor, it can also be accessed as ``node.name``
 - allows readonly access to dict keys by index, i.e. ``node.data["name"]``